 Our revenue and operating income are affected by our ability to purchase our products in sufficient quantities at competitive prices.
-While we believe our vendors have adequate capacity to meet our current and anticipated demand, our level of revenue could be adversely affected in the event we face constraints in our supply chain, including the inability of our vendors to produce sufficient quantities of merchandise in a manner that is able to match market demand from our customers due to a worsening COVID-19 pandemic or other factors.
+We have made, and may continue to make, inventory forward buys to help manage supply chain disruptions.
+While we believe our vendors have adequate capacity to meet our current and anticipated demand, our level of revenue could be adversely affected in the event we face a worsening of constraints in our supply chain, including the inability of our vendors to produce sufficient quantities of merchandise in a manner that is able to match market demand from our customers due to a worsening COVID-19 pandemic or other factors.
 We rely on a small number of vendors to supply the majority of our eyeglass lenses and contact lenses, and are thus exposed to supplier concentration risk.
 In particular, we have agreed to exclusively purchase almost all of our spectacle lenses from one supplier.
-During fiscal year 2020, 89% of spectacle lens expenditures were from this vendor and 93% of contact lens expenditures were with three vendors.
-We are less exposed to a supplier risk for our eyeglass frames as only 52% of frame expenditures were with two vendors.
+During fiscal year 2021, 90% of spectacle lens expenditures were from this vendor and 92% of contact lens expenditures were with three vendors.
+We are less exposed to a supplier risk for our eyeglass frames as only 57% of frame expenditures were with two vendors.

 We source merchandise from suppliers located in China, a significant amount of our domestically-purchased merchandise is manufactured in China, and one of our outsourced third-party laboratories is located in China.
 Historically, tariffs have not materially affected our financial results, and we believe that less than 15% of costs applicable to revenue are subject to tariffs on Chinese imports.
-Effective September 1, 2019, the U.S. government implemented a 15% tariff on specified products imported into the U.S. from China and effective February 14, 2020, the 15% tariff was reduced to 7.5%.
-The temporary reduction of tariff rates expired in September, 2020.
 We continue to monitor ongoing political relations between China and the United States.